kevin-gomes-dev/sample-database/README.md

 The host is defaulted to localhost.
 All tests for API will be available via Postman Collections which can be imported into Postman and ran in sequence or individually (ensure server is running).
-To run the backend, 3 small steps:
+To host the backend server, 5 small steps:

+1. Run "npm install" in terminal after changing directory to be wherever you cloned this repo at.

-1. Set up MySQL credentials and have database running on some port (does not matter which).
+2. Set up MySQL credentials and have database running on some port (does not matter which).
 See official details for this at the main site, https://www.mysql.com/.
 Plenty of guides exist for setting up, but official details are located at https://dev.mysql.com/doc/mysql-getting-started/en/

-2. A .env file is needed to setup environment variables.
+3. A .env file is needed to setup environment variables.
 These include:

 - USER - The user for your MySQL server (default = root)
 - PASSWORD - The user's password (default = )